IPL 2023 to kick off on March 31, final to be played on May 28: Here's the full schedule

 The Indian Premier League (IPL) schedule was announced on Star Sports on Friday.
 The 15th edition of the most popular T20 league in the world will kick off on March 31 and end on May 28.
 A total of 70 league matches, including 18 double headers, will be played in TATA IPL.
+The tournament begins five days after the inaugural Women's Premier League season concludes on March 26.

 Gujarat Titans will take on Chennai Super Kings in the IPL 2023 opener at Ahmedabad's Narendra Modi stadium.
 RCB to face Mumbai Indians on April 2 at the Chinnaswamy Stadium in Bengaluru.
 The first double-header will be on 1st April with KKR facing PBKS and DC taking on LSG.
+The matches will be played on two match timings with the day matches starting at 3:30 PM IST while the night matches beginning at 7:30 PM IST.

 First 5 matches of IPL 2023: